“Now concerning spiritual gifts, brethren, I do not want you to be ignorant.” – 1 Corinthians 12:1

 The gift we have is not for us, it is to be given away or used to minister to others.
 When we do this, God is glorified.

-Before we take the test, let’s look at one more passage where we will see all three groups of gifts referenced.
+Let’s look at one more passage where we will see all three groups of gifts referenced.
 We started with 1 Corinthians 12:1 where we are admonished not to be ignorant of the spiritual gifts.
-For context we will start with vs 1 again.
+For context, we will start with vs 1 again.
 Notice the words used – they are very specific.

 “(1) Now concerning spiritual gifts, brethren, I do not want you to be ignorant; (2) you know that you were Gentiles, carried away to these dumb idols, however you were led.
 (3) Therefore I make known to you that no one speaking by the Spirit of God calls Jesus accursed, and no one can say that Jesus is Lord except by the Holy Spirit.
 (4) There are diversities of gifts, but the same Spirit.
 (5) There are differences of ministries, but the same Lord.
 (6) And there are diversities of activities, but it is the same God who works all in all.
 (7) But the manifestation of the Spirit is given….”